khushiBiyani/DAA_Assignment2/README.md

 # Instructions to Run the file
 *  To run Task 1 and Task 2 - To find the maximum flow and minimum cut
-   * Run the File task1&2.cpp
+   * Compile and Run the File task1&2.cpp
     * Write the input into input.txt in the format:
    1. No. of nodes and edges
    2. Source node and Sink Node of the Graph/Network Flow
    3. Enter the follow values for every edge - Source node of edge, Destination Node, Capacity of edge

 * To run Task 3 - Bipartite matching porblem
-   *  Run the file bipartite.cpp
+   *  Compile and Run the file bipartite.cpp
    *  Write the input into input.txt in the format
    1. Total number of nodes and total number of edges
    2. List of all edges (Enter the edges in the following way: start_node end_node)